IntersectMBO/plutus/plutus-metatheory/src/Signature.lagda.md

 This module defines signatures for characterizing the types of built-in functions.

-The signatures defined in this module are abstract in the sense that they don't refer to any particular typing context of typing rule, except for the minimal rule guaranteeing well-formedness.
+The signatures defined in this module are abstract in the sense that they don't refer to any particular typing context or typing rule, except for the minimal rule of guaranteeing well-formedness.

 ## Imports